 Annual Programme Reporting

 The University of Otago uses Annual Programme Reporting to track the progress of new programmes/qualifications in preparation for their Graduating Year Review (GYR).
-Once your programme is conditionally approved by CUAP (at either their Round 1 or Round 2 meeting), you will need to provide an Annual Programme Report each year up until the GYR.
-Once a successful GYR is approved at CUAP you no longer need to undertake the Annual Programme Reporting.
-You will be notified by your Divisional Office regarding the timeframe for submitting the Annual Programme Report each year.
+Once CUAP conditionally approves your programme, you will need to provide an Annual Programme Report (APR) each year up until the GYR.
+Once CUAP approves a successful GYR, you no longer need to undertake Annual Programme Reporting.
+Academic Committees and Services will notify you regarding the timeframe for submitting the APR each year.

 - Best Practice Guidelines – Evidence for the Achievement of the Graduate Profile (PDF)